-Investment Strategy
+Investment strategy

 Bougainville Copper's liquid assets continue to be cash and Australian equities.
-The company's financial position is therefore linked to the performance of the Australian equities market, which is in a relatively strong position, both in the reporting period and going forward.

-It is intended to continue with the current investment strategy, for as long as the investment committee deems this to be the best option, or until such time as equities need to be sold to fund mine planning and development.

-It is expected that the size of the investment portfolio will be reduced as a result of the tax dispute, discussed in a moment, and will continue to reduce to meet future expenditure.
+The Australian equity market has performed disappointingly compared with the previous reporting period resulting in lower returns on investments.
+We intend to continue with the current investment strategy, for as long as the Investment committee deems this to be the best option, or until such time as equities need to be sold to fund mine planning and development.
+It is expected that income for 2012 should improve in terms of percentage returns but the size of the investment portfolio continues to be reduced as a result of the tax dispute discussed below and ongoing project development activities.

-Importantly, the company has sufficient funds to carry it through to a pre-feasibility study in the medium term.
-The market has been kept aware of the company's wish to raise development funds as and when the need arises.
+The company has sufficient funds to cover its recurrent expenditure under the 2012 plan, and also to carry through to a pre-feasibility study in the medium term.
+The market has been kept aware of the company's intention to raise development funds as and when the need arises.